The policies controlling acceptable behavior at the institution are implicitly extended

 authorization.
 Use for institution‐related private activities is often

-or sending e‐mail soliciting donations for a non-institution‐related
+sending e‐mail soliciting donations for a non-institution‐related entity are

-are

 clearly not allowed.
-On the other hand, use by a student for writing
+On the other hand, use by a student for writing a resume is

-resume is

 quite acceptable.
 If in doubt, check with the appropriate Instructor, Campus

-Director, Department Head, Executive Vice President
+Director, Department Head, Executive Vice President or Executive Director.

-purposes might include destruction or alteration of data owned by
+might include destruction or alteration of data owned by others, interference

-interference

-with legitimate access to computing facilities or

-users of such
+with legitimate access to computing facilities or harassment of users of such

-facilities at the institution or elsewhere, unauthorized
+facilities at the institution or elsewhere, unauthorized disruption of ECF,

 The law prohibits unauthorized use of computers; unauthorized access to

-lawful access to data and the use of a computer system with the
+lawful access to data and the use of a computer system with the intent to commit

 software is an explicit violation of this principle.